Reviewing StoneX Group (SNEX) and Its Peers

 |2.41

-This table compares StoneX Group and its peers revenue, earnings per share (EPS) and valuation.
+This table compares StoneX Group and its competitors revenue, earnings per share and valuation.

 |Gross Revenue